 Nothing says “spammy” like an exact duplicate email in your inbox.
 Each email in your campaign should include an updated subject line and fresh body content and layout to keep contacts from hitting the unsubscribe button.

 When mixing up your copy, also remember this: Nobody likes being click-baited.
 Keep your subject lines relevant to your body copy, and keep your body copy short enough to read quickly.
-The Mail Guide recommends updating subject lines using words like “last chance” or “reminder” to acknowledge that they’ve received the offer before, but add on a sense of urgency.

 4. Test Frequency and Wait Times